snowdj/pixyll/_posts/2016-10-10-data-social-research.md

 a hypergeometric distribution describes the number of successes, k, out of a sample size of n drawn from a total population of size N without replacement.

+##### Module 2: Fundamentals of Probability, Random Variables, Distributions, and Joint Distributions > Random Variables, Distributions, and Joint Distributions > The Binomial Distribution